 I realise now, many years later, that I could never have seen how to get here from there.
 I can clearly see now; but it was impossible from there.
 It feels a bit like at the end of the Sixth Sense with Bruce Willis – when we're given the missing piece of information, and suddenly everything we thought we knew is different.

-I see now what the problem was; I had absolutely no idea who I was – and without any idea of who I was, how could I have know what I needed, liked or wanted?
-How had I built a whole life without knowing?
-I had been molded by society, and I had followed the crowd; I had everything society dictated I needed to be successful, but I had missed out the part where I was a match to most of it – I had got an impressively long way up a ladder, but it was leaning against the wrong tree.
+I see now what the problem was; I had absolutely no idea who I was – and without any idea of who I was, how could I know what I needed, liked or wanted?
+How had I got to 35 without knowing?
+I had been molded by society, and I had followed the crowd; I had everything society dictated I needed to be successful, but I had missed out the part where I was a match to most of it – I had got an impressively long way up a ladder, that was unfortunately leaning against the wrong tree.

 I realized that it had nothing to do with the amount I had accumulated or how excellent my life looked to anyone else; it was an inside job that I needed to complete.
 I cringed a tiny bit as I realised this, that it ultimately comes down to self love – the phrase used to make me twitch, because to me it sounded so self indulgent, but I needed to love myself enough to invest in finding out who I was, and therefore what I liked, or I would never know which way to leap.

 It was not easy.
 After 35 years of going with the flow, having a spotlight on me felt very unsettling and against my nature.
 My resistance was huge... until I started noticing the positive benefits.
 I started to access a deeper layer of feelings that I had not felt before.
 I started hearing and listening to myself from inside.
 I started hearing my needs and valuing them, and slowly I worked out who I was and what I loved.
 It was the most fascinating, worthwhile and empowering journey of my life so far.
 I now love and understand myself and my life flows beautifully.
 I no longer question my point and I have never been happier.